HadiAsiaie/weka/README.md

 Modification to Weka.

-1) Combining bayes net and Feature selection algorithm as classifer
+Combining bayes net and Feature selection algorithm as  a new classifer and new Feature selection algorithm.
-2) A new Feature selection algorithm based on Bayes net and Iterative Feature selection

 By combining them we can get better result in biological data.